Skip advert

 “Kia’s EV models tend to be efficient, and the EV3 with an 81kWh battery posts an impressive range figure”

 UK buyers will likely be happy to see two battery sizes offered in the Kia EV3 – after all, its relatively small size means plenty of urban drivers will likely be happy with the smaller 52kWh capacity and the £3,000 saving it brings.
-Its official range figure of 267 miles is hardly paltry anyway, and it’s pretty quick to charge back up.
+Its official range figure of 270 miles is hardly paltry anyway, and it’s pretty quick to charge back up, but if you want an even more usable range the larger battery offers up to 375 miles on a charge.
 It's also worth noting that Kia has a good reputation for making EVs that can realistically hit their claimed range figures.

 Advertisement - Article continues below